H-Bahn: Düsseldorf Airport

 A nearly identical monorail system called SkyTrain transfers passengers at Düsseldorf Airport, which opened on 1 July 2002 after almost six years of construction.
 The system links Terminal C and Terminal A+B with the long-term parking facility and the long-distance train station along a twin line.
+The trip between the four stops takes approximately 6 minutes and 30 seconds.